4GeeksAcademy/master-javascript-programming-exercises/exercises/130-getLongestWordOfMixedElements/README.md

 + If the array is empty, it should return an empty string (“”).

-+ If the array contains no strings; it should return an empty string.
++ If the array contains no strings, it should return an empty string.